alonzi/DataWranglingForOpenData/ExploratoryDataAnalysis.md

 ## 2.1.1.2 Exploring Data

 Exploratory Data Analysis, EDA.
 Nabokov put it best,
-* "In reading, one should notice and [explore] details. ...
+* "In reading, one should notice and [play with] details. ...
 We should always remember that the work of art is invariably the creation of a new world, so that the first thing we should do is to study that new world as closely as possible, approaching it as something brand new, having no obvious connection with the worlds we already know."

 The hard part is to put aside your bias and explore with an open mind.
 Everything else is easy.